 RDA is the research data alliance with more than 10,000 members from 145 countries.

-Javier Valdiviezo, head of the Academy Area, and Freddy Sumba, IDi IT engineer at CEDIA , participated in the RDA Plenary 20th Session: Building Institutional Partnerships for the Future event.
+Javier Valdiviezo, head of the Academy Area, and Freddy Sumba, IT R&D&I engineer at CEDIA , participated in the RDA Plenary 20th Session: Building Institutional Partnerships for the Future event.
 In this important event, they presented the current situation of data and metadata repositories in Ecuador, as well as the efforts being made to promote their use and sustainable development.

 Research Data Alliance – RDA , is the research data alliance with more than 10,000 members from 145 countries, which provides a neutral space where its members can come together to develop and adopt an infrastructure that promotes data sharing and research based on them.